Update your personal details for Medicare

 If you’re Indigenous and don’t have standard identity documents, you can use a referee instead.
 You and your referee need to complete the Aboriginal and Torres Strait Islander Medicare enrolment and amendment form.
 You can find out who can be a referee on the form.

 You can send it to us by mail or email to Medicare Enrolment Services.
 You should attach copies of the form and supporting documents.
 You don’t have to get these copies certified.

-Call the Aboriginal and Torres Strait Islander Access Line if you need help filling out the form.
+Call the Indigenous access line if you need help filling out the form.